 Honeywell to spin-off ADI, home businesses

-Honeywell announced this week its intention to spin off several of its businesses into standalone, publicly-traded companies.
+Honeywell recently announced its intention to spin off several of its businesses into standalone, publicly-traded companies.

 The company provided this news by way of a portfolio review, indicating its home product portfolio and ADI distribution business would comprise a new company.
 A second publicly traded company will be its transportation systems business.
 The spin-offs are expected to be completed by the end of 2018.

 “Today’s announcement marks the culmination of a rigorous portfolio review involving a detailed assessment of every Honeywell business.
 As part of that review, we analyzed numerous criteria, including growth outlook, financial performance, market dynamics, potential for disruption, and, most importantly, assessment of fit as a Honeywell business,” said Honeywell president and CEO Darius Adamczyk in a statement.